 This is a place with so many artifacts, videos, and interactive spaces that you could probably spend a whole afternoon on it.

-If you’re easily sucked in by the sights, smells, and colours of the world’s markets then you can’t miss this stop.
+If you’re easily sucked in by the sights, smells, and colours of Barcelona’s markets then you can’t miss this stop.

 The Mercat de la Barceloneta is found in Plaça Poeta Bosca, a typical gathering point for local residents where you’ll find children playing, grandmothers socialising, tourists snacking, and intense ping pong matches at the local tables – why not waste the afternoon away challenging a local?